hocchudong/openstack-tools/docs/openstack-victoria-CentOS8-install.md

 GRANT ALL PRIVILEGES ON nova_api.* TO 'nova'@'localhost' IDENTIFIED BY 'Welcome123';
 GRANT ALL PRIVILEGES ON nova_api.* TO 'nova'@'%' IDENTIFIED BY 'Welcome123';
 GRANT ALL PRIVILEGES ON nova_api.* TO 'nova'@'192.168.98.81' IDENTIFIED BY 'Welcome123';
+GRANT ALL PRIVILEGES ON nova_api.* TO 'nova'@'controller01' IDENTIFIED BY 'Welcome123';

 CREATE DATABASE nova;
 GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'localhost' IDENTIFIED BY 'Welcome123';
 GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'%' IDENTIFIED BY 'Welcome123';
 GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'192.168.98.81' IDENTIFIED BY 'Welcome123';
+GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'controller01' IDENTIFIED BY 'Welcome123';

 CREATE DATABASE nova_cell0;
 GRANT ALL PRIVILEGES ON nova_cell0.* TO 'nova'@'localhost' IDENTIFIED BY 'Welcome123';
 GRANT ALL PRIVILEGES ON nova_cell0.* TO 'nova'@'%' IDENTIFIED BY 'Welcome123';
 GRANT ALL PRIVILEGES ON nova_cell0.* TO 'nova'@'192.168.98.81' IDENTIFIED BY 'Welcome123';
+GRANT ALL PRIVILEGES ON nova_cell0.* TO 'nova'@'controller01' IDENTIFIED BY 'Welcome123';
 FLUSH PRIVILEGES;"
 ```